 What materials do you use?

-I occasionally paint with oil paints & hope to soon start offering pet painting commissions in addition to my pastel portraits.
-The brand of oil paint I currently use is Pebeo XL.
+I occasionally paint with oil paints & hope to soon start offering pet painting commissions in addition to my soft pastel portraits.
+The brand of oil paint I mainly use are Winsor & Newton Winton.

 How did you get started with art?

 I first started taking art lessons in high school and quickly found out that time went by much quicker in those lessons compared to most of my other classes.
 I spent more and more time in the art room, even spending most of my lunch breaks in there towards the end of my high school experience.
-I then went on to study illustration at university, it wasn’t my dream field as I prefer to draw realistic and that’s not how it’s usually done in illustration courses, so I used the 3 years to build up my drawing and painting skills in my spare time whenever I could.
+I then went on to study illustration at university, however I found myself using the 3 years to build up my realistic drawing and painting skills in my spare time whenever I could instead of falling inlove with the abstract illustration field.
 After leaving university, I set up my own pet portrait art business and I’m still slowly growing it till this day.
 Pet portraits are great as you never know what animal or breed of dog / cat you’ll get to draw next, so each commission is and exciting first new experience.
 People love their pets so much!

 What inspires you?

 I would say that what inspires me the most is seeing all the other amazing artworks that other artists produce.
-As a lover of art, I appreciate skill and hard work when I see it & I’m blown away by some peoples creativity and craftsmanship on a daily basis.
-It gives me the motivation to keep pushing my skills as much as I can.
-I live in south Devon, England which is famous for its beautiful beaches and wildlife, I’m definitely inspired by the beauty of nature also.
+As a lover of art, I appreciate skill and hard work when I see it.
+I am incredibly blown away by other artists creativity and craftsmanship on a daily basis.
+It gives me the motivation to keep pushing my skills as much as I can!
+I live in south Devon, England which is famous for its beautiful beaches, I’m definitely also inspired by the beauty of nature around me.

 Do you teach art?

-I have recently started taking tutorials more seriously and plan to produce a lot more more into the future, you can find many of my lessons on Patreon.
+Yes!
+You can find many of my lessons on Patreon.
 There, you will learn my techniques and get a strong insight into my artistic methods.
-You may also check out my art tutorials page on this website (in the menu).
+You may also check out my art tutorials page on this website (in the menu) for more information.

 How long does it take you to create a portrait?